 - successful learners who enjoy learning, make progress and achieve;

 - confident individuals who are able to live safe, healthy and fulfilling lives;

 - responsible citizens who make a positive contribution to society.

-Click the link below for the school RE overview:
+Click the links below for the school Discovery RE Curriculum overview: